Leveraging Lean Charts on Your Value Stream Maps

 The lead time was successfully reduced to the targeted 3 weeks, even amidst the heightened demand.

-These strategic adjustments underscore the importance of agile resource management and process optimization, ensuring that even in the face of surging demand, operations remain efficient and delivery commitments are upheld
+These strategic adjustments underscore the importance of agile resource management and process optimization, ensuring that even in the face of surging demand, operations remain efficient and delivery commitments are upheld.

 The Capacity/Demand Chart not only reveals available capacity and demand but also serves as a lens to identify lean wastes within the system.
 By examining the gap between capacity and demand, potential areas of waste like overproduction, waiting, and underutilization become evident.
 This visualization aids in directing efforts towards waste reduction, optimizing resource allocation, and achieving a leaner and more efficient operational model.